For consumers For business

 Rated: Good

 Spell is an Australian fashion brand inspired by far-off places, vintage treasures, and childhood memories.
 Its clothes are proudly designed and sampled in Byron Bay, and produced responsibly in factories around the world.
-The brand’s flouncy dresses will be great for festivals, but we also love this jacquard towel, which will come in handy for sitting on the grass with friends, and for picnics long after the festival.
+The brand’s flouncy dresses will be great for festivals, but we also love this travel scarf, which will come in handy for everything from sitting on the grass with friends to wearing on the beach long after the festival.

 Most garments are available in sizes 2XS-2XL.